-Among the general public, Duffin is perhaps best known as the long-time host and producer of Micrologus: Exploring the World of Early Music, which aired on National Public Radio from 1980 to 1998.
+Among the general public of a certain age, Duffin is perhaps best known as the long-time host and producer of Micrologus: Exploring the World of Early Music, which aired on National Public Radio from 1980 to 1998.
 Some stations have archived programs, which is why people still claim to hear his voice from time to time.
 Other multimedia projects include several videos of staged early music performances, produced for the Case Music Department, and over 200 video performances on Quire’s YouTube Channel, with more than 630,000 views from 210 countries.

 An engaging lecturer, Dr. Duffin has spoken at Stanford, Eastman, Oxford, Princeton, Northwestern, the University of Chicago, Yale, Oberlin, Longy, Juilliard, Peabody, USC, the Purcell School in England, Royal Northern College of Music, the Royal Academy in London, Edinburgh and Glasgow Universities in Scotland, and the Schola Cantorum in Basel, Switzerland, among other places.

 See also these sites of interest: